-The building, formerly a small museum, is being renovated and more than doubled in size to accommodate office space and meeting rooms.
-The original floorplan of 8,246 ft2 is being entirely renovated, except for the restrooms, bringing the total size to 21,848 ft2 .
+The historic building in Fort Myers, FL, formerly a small museum, was renovated and more than doubled in size to accommodate office space and meeting rooms.
+The original floorplan of 8,246 ft2 was entirely renovated, except for the restrooms, bringing the total size to 21,848 ft2 .
 The owner decided to target LEED Gold certification, under LEED v4 BD+C for new construction and renovations.

 HVAC Energy Optimization Measures

 TLC Engineering designed the HVAC using Variable Refrigerant Flow (VRF) systems and a pair of high-efficiency Dedicated Outdoor Air Systems (DOAS).
 This HVAC design, combined with all the other energy saving measures related to lighting, windows and building construction, is enabling them to apply for 12 energy optimization LEED points relative to an ASHRAE 90.1-compliant baseline design.

 To earn more LEED points, HVAC Load Reduction (HLR) modules were added to the design.
 HLR modules clean indoor air of contaminants, and thereby reduce the amount of outside air required for ventilation in accordance with the ASHRAE 62.1 Indoor Air Quality Procedure (IAQP).
 Based on IAQP calculations for this building, TLC added two HLR 1000E-R modules to be installed on the rooftop.
 With this new design, the two DOAS systems were modified to treat a mix of return air and outside air.
 Figure 1 shows a comparison of the two design schematics.

 The Impact of HLR Modules